secretstartups/handbook/sales/sales-term-glossary/index.html.md

 1. TSP Max Family Employees * Estimated Dev % (based on industry bucket)

+*Rounding:*

-LAM ARR is then rounded to the nearest thousand and capped at $5M.
+LAM for a specific account is always rounded to the nearest thousand dollars and capped at $5M per account.

 ### Developer Count 500 (D500)